psenovsky/MCDASupport/README.md

 * corrected small error in Electre_TRI, which prevented function to properly VERBOSE all info
 * Added documentation for some (primarily) internal function of packages, which have been introduced in version 0.27 of the package.
 * corrected documentation for EWM method (VERBOSE parameter was missing in usage section)

-### MCDASupport v0.28 (Release date: 2023-10-13)

-In this version of the package support for Entropy weights method has been added (EWM function).

 ### Full version history